IbrahimJebreen/warehouse/README.md

 # DealController

-The `DealController` class serves as the RESTful controller for managing deals within the warehouse system.
+The `DealController` class serves as the RESTFull controller for managing deals within the warehouse system.

 ## Controller Description